 The Colenutt family owned the pub right up until 1960 when a terrible winter storm caused huge amounts of damage to the building which led to extensive rebuilding works.
 Today the pub is as popular as ever with local visitors and tourists, but retains much of its character from the 19th Century when it was built.

-Open from 20th March to 31st October and on November and December weekends our busy pub is child and dog friendly and perfect for escaping to after a long day on Shanklin beach or following a long coastal stroll around the bay from Sandown and beyond.
+Open from 27th March through to 3 November 2019 ( Closed Mondays) our busy pub is child and dog friendly and perfect for escaping to after a long day on Shanklin beach or following a long coastal stroll around the bay from Sandown and beyond.
 We look forward to giving you the warmest of welcomes on your visit to the Fisherman’s Cottage.

 However, the route through Shanklin Chine would definitely be an opportunity not to miss – The tree lined gorge is one of the Isle of Wight’s most beautiful natural & historic attractions.
 Open daily – the evenings in high summer with the stunning illuminations are a marvel to see.

 Why not book a table @ Fisherman’s Cottage Inn before you visit the famous Shanklin Chine and help make a perfect day out for all the family?

 The Isle of Wight is a mecca for walkers – why not try one of these great trails that include the Fisherman’s:

 - Bay Town Stroller: Distance 6 miles, walking grade: easy Click here for route map

 Take the beautiful seaside walk between Sandown and Shanklin along the level paved seafront, take lunch at the Fisherman’s before strolling back at leisure to walk off the calories…perfect for dog walkers and families.